tweag/python-monorepo-example/2017-09-01-free-monads.md

 ## Free monads in the real world

-Okay, so how do we use free monods in ur codebase?
+Okay, so how do we use free monads in your codebase?

 The idea is to create languages defined by functors for each piece of functionality in our system.
 These can be thought of as APIs.